Key takeaways

 There is no term length.

-- Canada Post Mail Forwarding: 4, 6, or 12 months, then renewal-or-end.
+- Canada Post Mail Forwarding: a fixed term up to a 12-month maximum, then renewal-or-end.

 - Virtual mailbox: month-to-month, year after year, as long as you keep the account active.